actionml/harness/README.md

 URI fragments when naming resources.
 The resources defined in Harness are:

  - **engine**: the engine is the instance of a Template, with associated knowledge of dataset, parameters, algorithms, models and all needed knowledge to Learn from the dataset to produce a model that will allow the engine to respond to queries.
  - **events**: sub-collections that make up a particular dataset used a specific Engine.
-To send data to an Engine simply `POST /engines/<engine-id>/events/` a JSON Event whose format is defined by the Template.
+To send data to an Engine simply `POST /engines/<engine-id>/events/` a JSON Event whose format is defined by the Engine.
 Non-reserved events (no $ in the name) can be thought of as a unending stream.
 Reserved eventa like $set may cause properties of mutable objects to be changed immediately upon being received and may even alter properties of the model.
-See the Template description for how events are formatted, validated, and processed.
+See the Engine description for how events are formatted, validated, and processed.
- - **queries**: queries are made to engines to return information based on their models. since they are completely Template specific their format, validation, and results are described in the Template documentation.
+ - **queries**: queries are made to engines to return information based on their models. since they are completely Engine specific their format, validation, and results are described in the Engine documentation.
  - **commands**: pre-defined commands that perform workflow or administrative tasks.
 These may be synchronous, returning results with the HTTP response or asynchronous, where they must be polled for status.
 An example of this is when a command may take long to complete.

 For the full Harness REST API and response codes, see the [Harness REST Specification](rest_spec.md)